-Highlights from the list of options include a GPS-sensitive climate control unit can detect tunnels and switch to an air recirculation mode in order to prevent fumes from entering the cabin, an AIR-BALANCE system that discreetly dispenses perfume to dispel unwanted odors, a class-exclusive air suspension on both axles, a panoramic sunroof, front and rear parking sensors, a rear-view camera, keyless entry, heated seats, Sirius XM Satellite radio and a power-closing trunk lid.
+Highlights from the long list of options include a GPS-sensitive climate control unit can detect tunnels and switch to an air recirculation mode in order to prevent fumes from entering the cabin, an AIR-BALANCE system that discreetly dispenses perfume to dispel unwanted odors, a class-exclusive air suspension on both axles, a panoramic sunroof, front and rear parking sensors, a rear-view camera, keyless entry, heated seats, Sirius XM Satellite radio and a power-closing trunk lid.

 Buyers can also choose from numerous electronic driving aids including Distronic Plus with Steer Assist, a semi-autonomous system that takes control of the car in a traffic jam.

 The C-Class benefits from Mercedes' vast expertise in the field of safety.
 In addition to expected features like ABS and ESP, the C boasts front and side airbags, a kneebag for the driver, pelvisbags for the front passengers, a newly-developed windowbag and available side airbags for the rear passengers.